 An Invitation to Share

 I’m no expert on happiness.
-I’m simply someone who’s experienced enough ups and downs to wonder: how do we get back to being a child again?
+I’m just someone who’s experienced enough ups and downs to wonder: how do we get back to being a child again?
 How can we play like a kid, instead of this demanding role of being the adult?

-It makes me curious—how do you enjoy your time?
+So, how do you enjoy your time?

 Life is too short to neglect these moments.
 All work and no play, right?